Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 #trait[Forged Warrants #d10]

+#sfx(
+  "This Just Got Real",
-#sfx[This Just Got Real:] When you roll to inflict #trait[Demoralised], spend a #pp to affect multiple targets.
-For each additional target, add #d6 and keep an extra effect die.
+  [When you roll to inflict #trait[Demoralised], spend a #pp to affect multiple targets.
+For each additional target, add #d6 and keep an extra effect die.], )

 #colbreak()